WMYM-Experimental/JssCrud/README.md

 ## Why im making this Project?

-This is **my biggest** project until now, the pourpose is the same as "First Try Website" repo It is to work with some technologies maybe i dont know them all correctly.
+This is **my biggest** project until now, the pourpose is the same as "First Try Website" repo It is to work with some technologies maybe i dont know them all in deep...
 But thats the point to experiment and see what i can do in the future with the thing i learn from this.
 And then in another project i could do something entirely by my own like in the past with "FirstTryWebsite" and "Art-Human-Expression-Communication_Portfolio"